Shuffle/Shuffle-docs/docs/extensions.md

 These integrations will typically entail third party services connecting to Shuffle with inbound Webhooks as triggers in a workflow.

-## OpenID & SAML/SSO - Single Signon
+## Single Signon
-Shuffle added Single Signon (SAML) from version 0.9.16 & OpenID since 1.0.0.
-This allows you to log into Shuffle from other sources, entirely controlled by your external environment.
-SSO is available for **onprem**, even without the Enterprise version of Shuffle cloud.
-It works by setting an Entrypoint (IdP) and X509 Certificate, both used to validate the requests.
-This can be added under /admin, and **only works for your PRIMARY organization**.
+Shuffle added Single Signon (SAML v1.0) from Shuffle version 0.9.16 & OpenID in Shuffle version 1.0.0.
+This allows you to log into Shuffle from other identity platforms, entirely controlled by you.
+SSO is available for **onprem AND cloud**.
+It works by setting an Entrypoint (IdP) and X509 Certificate, both used to validate who the requester is.
+This can be added in [your admin panel](/admin).

-PS: We suggest setting up SSO for a sub-organization first to see if it works, avoiding the potential problem of locking yourself out.
-We are currently building a system to make it possible to use SSO in an optional way (version 1.4.0~)
+### Testing SSO
+Shuffle has a "Test SSO" button on the admin page for an organization.
+If you are logged in, then click the Test account, this button will log you into a valid account from the SSO provider.

+### Org Swapping behavior
+If an Organization requires SSO, it will FORCE you through the SSO login unless your session already has been through SSO for that organization.
+This may feel counter-intuitive at first, but is a required system as each organization is controlled for SSO individually, and there is no limit to how many organizations a user can have.

 ### Using ANY SSO platform
 **ONPREM ONLY:** You will have to change the SSO_REDIRECT_URL variable in the .env file to match your front end server link i.e `SSO_REDIRECT_URL=http://<URL>:<PORT>`